Athletics at the 1976 Summer Olympics – Women's 400 metres

 The Women's 400 metres competition at the 1976 Summer Olympics in Montreal, Quebec, Canada was held at the Olympic Stadium on 25–29 July.

+The winning margin was an impressive 1.23 seconds, which as of 2023 remains the only time the women's Olympic 400 metres has been won by more than a second.

 Competition format

-The Women's 400m competition consisted of heats (Round 1), Quarterfinals, Semifinals and a Final.
+The Women's 400m competition consisted of heats (Round 1), quarterfinals, semifinals and a final.
 The five fastest competitors from each race in the heats plus the next two fastest overall qualified for the Quarterfinals.
-The four fastest competitors from each of the Quarterfinal races qualified for the Semifinals, where again the four fastest runners from each heat advanced to the final.
+The four fastest competitors from each of the Quarterfinal races qualified for the Semifinals, where again the four fastest runners from each heat, advanced to the final.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World and Olympic records were as follows:

 Results

 Round 1

 Qual. rule: first 5 of each heat (Q) plus the two fastest times (q) qualified.